garysweaver/irie/README.md

 #### Other Extensions

-The following concerns, which you can include via `include_extension ...` or via including the corresponding module, might also be of use in your controller:
+The following concerns, which you can include via `extensions ...` or via including the corresponding module, might also be of use in your controller:

 * `:nil_params` - convert 'NULL', 'null', and 'nil' to nil when passed in as request params.
 * `:autorender_errors` - renders validation errors (e.g. `@my_model.errors`) for non-HTML (JSON, etc.) formats without a view template.